Are there regulations and certifications for making liquid Marseille soap?

 The quality of a liquid Marseille soap is measured not only by its fragrance or creamy texture.
 It is also the result of meticulous regulations, established to guarantee the safety of the final product.
 In France, master soap-makers must comply with Good Manufacturing Practices (GMP), which require them to constantly improve their processes to achieve a result that is risk-free for the consumer.
 These GMPs, although not sealed by an official certification body, serve as an essential guide in the soap industry.

-The FrenchAgence Nationale de Sécurité du Médicament (ANSM ) plays a key role in this regulatory watch, requiring soap manufacturers to declare their activity at least four days before products go on sale.
+The FrenchAgence Nationale de Sécurité du Médicament (ANSM ) plays a key role in this regulatory watch, requiring soap manufacturers to declare their activity at least four days before products are marketed.
 This period enables precise traceability, and ensures that every batch placed on the market complies with national requirements.

 Appellations and geographical indications